Smthyy/smthybot/README.md

 # smthybot
-A smol bot I made in js.
+Commands for a smol bot I made in js.

 ## Commands
 List of commands with prefix `[`